sananmalik/sananmalik/README.md

 </div>

+---

 I build backend systems that connect structured data pipelines to AI inference layers.
-My current work sits at the intersection of REST API design, multi-agent orchestration, and production deployment — areas I'm developing toward graduate research in intelligent systems.
+My work sits at the intersection of REST API design, multi-agent orchestration, and production deployment.
+I am now extending this foundation into ML — specifically, learning how to replace hand-engineered heuristics in my existing systems with trained components.

+---

 ## Research Interests

-Systems that reason over incomplete or adversarial data.
-Specifically: how multi-agent architectures can coordinate under uncertainty, how knowledge can be extracted reliably from unstructured web sources, and how backend infrastructure can be designed to support reproducible AI pipelines.
+How multi-agent architectures coordinate under uncertainty.
+How knowledge can be extracted reliably from unstructured web sources.
+How backend infrastructure can be designed to support reproducible, observable AI pipelines.

+These questions came directly out of building the projects below — not from reading about them.

+---

 ## Selected Projects

 ### SentinelIQ — Web Intelligence Platform

 Real-time competitor and market monitoring system.
 Scrapes live web sources via Bright Data, runs OpenAI inference over extracted signals, and surfaces structured business intelligence through a layered REST API.

-**What makes it non-trivial:** The pipeline has to be robust to inconsistent HTML structure, rate limits, and hallucination drift in summaries.
-I handle this through source normalization, prompt constraints, and confidence-gated output filtering.
+**The hard part:** Hallucination drift in LLM summaries compounds silently across pipeline stages.
+I handle this through confidence-gated output filtering — outputs below a defined threshold are flagged rather than surfaced, keeping downstream consumers from acting on degraded data.

 `ASP.NET Core` · `EF Core` · `SQL Server` · `OpenAI API` · `Bright Data` · `Next.js` · `TypeScript`

+---

 ### SIFT Guardian — Multi-Agent Incident Response *(UC Berkeley AI Hackathon)*

 Autonomous security forensics system built around four specialized agents: Investigator, Skeptic, Verifier, and Reporter.
 The system runs a self-correction loop — if any agent flags missing telemetry, it requests and pulls the gap before generating a final advisory.

-**What makes it non-trivial:** Self-correction in agentic systems requires explicit disagreement protocols between agents.
-I implemented an inter-agent confidence scoring mechanism so the Skeptic can halt and redirect the Investigator mid-analysis.
+**The hard part:** Self-correction in agentic systems requires explicit disagreement protocols, not just retry logic.
+I implemented inter-agent confidence scoring so the Skeptic can halt and redirect the Investigator mid-analysis rather than letting low-confidence signals propagate to the final report.

 `C#` · `ASP.NET Core` · `.NET 10` · `JavaScript`

+---

 ### Cognivex AI — Academic Workflow Agent *(Production Deployment)*

 Agent-based platform that parses uploaded academic documents, extracts tasks and deadlines, and generates structured study plans.
 Deployed on Vultr VPS behind Nginx.

-**What makes it non-trivial:** Multi-format input parsing (PDF, image, plain text) with consistent structured output requires careful prompt design and schema enforcement.
-Failure modes are silent — the agent must detect when it hasn't extracted enough to plan.
+**The hard part:** Failure modes are silent.
+The agent must detect when it has not extracted enough structure to produce a valid plan — and surface that explicitly — rather than generating a plausible-looking output over insufficient data.
+Schema enforcement and extraction confidence checks handle this.

 `ASP.NET Core` · `C#` · `SQL Server` · `Gemini API` · `React` · `Nginx`

+---

-## Technical Foundation
+## Technical Stack

 | Layer | Tools |
 |---|---|